walteracp/walteracp/README.md

 </p>

 👋 Hi, I’m Walter, an Agricultural Economist at Kansas State University.🌱 I’m currently working on research projects about i) Forecasting, ii) Machine Learning, iii) Data Analytics, iv) International Trade and Policy
-I’m looking to collaborate on research and industry projects. 📫 Shoot me an email at walterac@ksu.edu

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+I’m looking to collaborate on research and industry projects, building my economic version in the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.
+All video content is built the same way.
+I publish that content on my YouTube channel "[walteracp][youtube]" where you can find some of my lectures and short-workshops to code in R and Python.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">